 But in those moments, I reminded myself that I had a lot of relevant experience and plenty of transferrable skills.
 I just needed to find the right opportunity and fit.
 So, I started doing research and asked for advice from my network.
 A friend told me about Propeller—a consulting firm in Portland, Oregon.
 It was ranked nationally as one of the best companies to work for.
 I stalked their website for a couple of years, learning about their mission, ethos, and spent hours reading all their articles and case studies.
 I was especially drawn to their core identifier: “we are consultants, fixers, and change makers.”
 It almost sounded too good to be true.

-In February of 2021, Propeller gave me the chance to prove to them (and to my doubting self), that I could be a consultant.
+In February of 2021, Propeller gave me the chance to prove to them (and to my doubting self), that I could be a business consultant.
 I was interviewing at a couple of places and knew Propeller seriously considers applicants without a traditional consulting background.
 I remind you, I had pre-imposter syndrome and I really wanted to do this job well, so in the interview process, I made sure to ask about the support for folks like me.
 Across every person, they echoed the same specifics for how their colleagues and culture helped set them up for success.

 Related Content: Decoding Mentorship –Why Mentors Matter